 Volunteers take an Dutch course and language assessment.
 Time for language learning is included in the work schedule. - Training & Support:

 Pre-departure support is given by the sending organization.
 On-arrival and evaluation training is provided by the national agency.
-A mentor and professional staff offer ongoing support.
+A mentor and professional staff we offer ongoing support.
 We provide training on managing challenging behaviour and our staff are also available for on-the-job training and guidance.

 Our European Story: